Battle of Cherbourg (1864): Wreck of Alabama

 In November 1984, the French minesweeper Circé located the wreck of Alabama at a depth of 60 m, a little under 10 km north of the western approaches of Cherbourg roads (49°45′9″N 01°41′42″W).
 Captain Max Guerout later confirmed that the wreck was that of Alabama.

 In 1988, a nonprofit organisation named the CSS Alabama Association was created to conduct a scientific survey of the wreck.
-Although it now lies in French territorial waters, the U.S. government claimed possession of it on the grounds that Alabama had struck to Kearsarge and that the location had not been within French territorial waters at the time of the battle.
+Although it now lies in French territorial waters, the U.S. government claimed possession on the grounds that the location where Alabama had struck to Kearsarge had not been within French territorial waters at the time of the battle.
 On 3 October 1989, France and the United States signed an agreement recognising the wreck as a common historic heritage for both nations and established a joint scientific team for its exploration.

 On 23 March 1995, the CSS Alabama Association and the Naval History & Heritage Command signed an agreement to accredit the association for the archeological survey of Alabama.
 In 2002, over 300 samples were recovered, including the ship's bell, guns, part of the ship's structure, furniture, and tableware.
 In 2004, a human jaw was found under a gun and was subsequently buried in Mobile, Alabama.